saintsaens/meteor-gazelle/packages/meteor-gazelle-header/README.md

-The home page of meteor-gazelle.
+# meteor-gazelle-header

+The site's header.